[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Uçuş gecikiyor mu

-Where is the customs office?
+Where is customs?

 Where is passport control?